i2p/i2p.www/i2p2www/spec/proposals/160-udp-trackers.rst

   8           32-bit integer  interval
   12          32-bit integer  leechers
   16          32-bit integer  seeders
-  20 + 32 * n 32-bit integer  binary hash
+  20          16-bit integer  count of hashes to follow 22 + 32 * n 32-byte hash    binary hashes
+  ...
+  22 + 32 * c TBD             additional data TBD

 {% endhighlight %}

 Changes from [BEP15]_:

+- Add a hash count before the hashes, so that the response format is extensible with additional data after the hashes.
 - Instead of 6-byte IPv4+port or 18-byte IPv6+port, we return
-  a multiple of 32-byte "compact responses" with the binary peer hashes.
+  a multiple of 32-byte "compact responses" with the SHA-256 binary peer hashes.
+  As with TCP compact responses, we do not include a port.
+- Explicitly indidate that the protocol is extensible, with possible additional data starting after the hashes

 The response MUST be sent to the I2CP "to port" that was received as the request "from port".
 Do not use the port from the announce request.